mattbrictson/capistrano-mb/README.md

 ## Installation

+Please note that this project requires **Capistrano 3.x** which is complete rewrite of the Capistrano 2.x you may be used to.
+The two versions are not compatible.

 ### 1. Gemfile

-Add the capistrano-fiftyfive gem to the development group of your Rails application's Gemfile:
+Add these gems to the development group of your Rails application's Gemfile:

     group :development do
+      gem 'capistrano-bundler'
+      gem 'capistrano-rails'
-      gem 'capistrano-fiftyfive', :github => '55minutes/capistrano-fiftyfive', :branch => :master
+      gem 'capistrano-fiftyfive', :github => '55minutes/capistrano-fiftyfive', :branch => "capistrano-3.0"
     end

 And then execute: